Academy of Saint Elizabeth: History

 The Academy of Saint Elizabeth was founded at Morristown in 1860 by the Sisters of Charity.
 In 1859, Mother Xavier was commissioned by Bishop James Roosevelt Bayley to establish a school for young women in New Jersey, the first secondary school for young women in the state.
-The academy was established in Madison in September 1860 in a white frame building that still stands.
+The academy was established in Madison in September 1860 in a white-frame building.
 The renaming of Convent Station would come later when Mother Xavier provided funding in the 1870s for the Convent Station train station just outside the front gate of the school campus.

-When the religious order founded the academy, they moved their motherhouse and convent from Newark onto a parcel that was located on the developing "Millionaires Row" that stretched from Lonataka Parkway to the center of Morristown, described as the "inland Newport" because of the numerous wealthy families who built grand homes along the route.
+When the religious order founded the academy, they moved their motherhouse and convent from Newark onto a parcel that was located on the developing "Millionaires Row" that stretched from Loantaka Parkway to the center of Morristown, described as the "inland Newport" because of the numerous wealthy families who built grand homes along the route.
 In 1865, Morristown changed its incorporation to the new "town" category with a boundary that then excluded their large land holdings.
 Thirty years later, that boundary line officially delineated two governmental jurisdictions in 1895 when Morristown was formally set off from the rest of Morris Township.

 The College of Saint Elizabeth (renamed in 2020 to Saint Elizabeth University) was founded in 1899 as part of the complex and, notably, it is the oldest women's college in New Jersey and one of the first Catholic colleges in the United States to award degrees to women.
 After the new boundary delineated the governmental jurisdiction of Morristown as a smaller area, a community eventually grew up between Morristown and Madison as a separate entity that eventually took its name from the railway station built on the extensive Saint Elizabeth's property.

 The first students entered in 1860; the Registration Ledger of September 1 still resides in the principal's office, as do the records of every succeeding year.
-In 1865, the new academy building was completed, and its first commencement exercises were held on the growing campus.
-By then, the school had gained a wide reputation for scholarship and was recognized and accepted throughout the state as an institution of strong academics, culture, and Catholic learning for young women.
+The new academy building was completed in 1865, and its first commencement exercises were held on the growing campus.
+By then, the school had gained a wide reputation for scholarship.
+It was recognized and accepted throughout the state as an institution of strong academics, culture, and Catholic learning for young women.
 The Sisters continued to acquire land whenever it became available, allowing for a campus that is today more than 200 acre and is also the home of Saint Elizabeth University.

 Initially, the academy served as a boarding school with students from many countries, but in the 1970s it became strictly a day school.
 The dormitories were converted into classrooms.